sanjaysampat/SanjaySwiftUI/README.md

 13. MultiSelector picker
     * [developed by Cihat Gündüz (Jeehut)](https://dev.to/jeehut/multi-selector-in-swiftui-5heg)
-    * Implementing in 'List View' to display user selected views - Work in Progress
+    * Implementing in 'List View' to display user selected views

 14. RecordFloatingMenuView - floating menu button to record video of the screen in mp4 file, in decoument folder.
 (ReplayKit)
     * This button can be moved to any of four corners before starting of recording.